knowm/Sundial/README.md

 ## In a Nutshell

 Sundial makes adding cron jobs to your Java application a walk in the park.
-Simply define jobs, define crom triggers, and start the Sundial scheduler.
+Simply define jobs, define cron triggers, and start the Sundial scheduler.

 ## Long Description